Meer-Dev/EmployeeManagementSystemV.1/TechInterview.md

-Alright.
-You want two distinct, battle-tested roadmaps:

-1.  **The 90-Day Sprint**: Get you from "I understand but can't write" to "I can build and interview for senior backend/AI roles."
-2.  **The 2-3 Year Marathon**: Take you from senior to **top 1% Staff/Principal AI Infrastructure Engineer**.

-I'm going to give you exactly what I'd give a high-potential engineer on my team.
-No fluff.
-No theory.
-Just execution.

----

 # 🚀 PART 1: THE 90-DAY SPRINT (Detailed Week-by-Week)

 **Goal**: Become a **strong mid-to-senior .NET backend engineer** with AI infrastructure exposure.
 Able to pass technical interviews, build production-grade APIs, and debug complex systems.